-Looking for a simpler version of this shrimp ceviche?
+Looking for a simpler version of shrimp ceviche?
 Try my Cilantro Lime Shrimp & Avocado Salad OR Avocado Salsa Shrimp Salad!
-They taste just like the real deal, requires no “cooking” & can be made in half the time too!
+They taste just like the real deal, use cooked shrimp instead of raw & can be made in half the time too!

-- Use a large baking pan to make your ceviche instead of a bowl.
-This helps to spread out your ingredients and allows the shrimp to “cook” faster.
-(We always use a 9×13 inch pan for ours.)
+- Use a large baking dish instead of a bowl.
+This allows your ingredients to spread out more and helps the shrimp to marinate/”cook” faster.
+(We use a 9×13 inch pan when making ours.)

 - Use enough lime juice to completely submerge your shrimp!
-This is an important one!
-If there’s not enough lime juice in your dish then your shrimp will take much longer to cook or won’t cook at all.
+If there’s not enough lime juice in dish then your shrimp will take much longer to cook or won’t cook at all.